 To earn credit in a course, a student must receive a grade of at least 70 based on course-level standards.

 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade-Level Classification on page 50.]
+[See Grade-Level Classification (Grades 9-12 Only).]